-The Department of Biology offers a Liberal program, a Major program, Joint Majors with Computer Science and with Mathematics, an Honours program, a Minor program, a Minor concentration in Science for Arts students, and a Biology Major option in Quantitative Biology; as well as major and minor concentrations in the B.A. & Sc.
+The Department of Biology offers a Liberal program; a Major program; Joint Majors with Computer Science and with Mathematics; an Honours program; a Minor program; a Minor concentration in Science for Arts students; a Biology Major option in Quantitative Biology; as well as major and minor concentrations in the B.A. & Sc.

-The programs in Biology offer students an opportunity to gain knowledge in more than one area of biology and they provide a broader training than the more specialized programs in Biochemistry, Microbiology, Physiology, or Anatomy and Cell Biology.
-Nevertheless, or perhaps as a consequence, many of our graduates continue on to M.D. programs and successful careers in health care and delivery.
+The programs in Biology offer students an opportunity to gain knowledge in more than one area of biology, and they provide a broader training than the more specialized programs in Biochemistry, Microbiology, Physiology, or Anatomy and Cell Biology.
+Many of our graduates continue on to M.D. programs and successful careers in health care.
 A B.Sc. degree in Biology also prepares students for a wide range of employment opportunities, including entry to professional schools in veterinary science, dentistry, agriculture, nursing, education, and library science.
 It provides a solid background for students who are interested in careers related to environmental protection, wildlife management, biotechnology, and the pharmaceutical industry.
 A B.Sc. degree in Biology often leads to postgraduate studies at the M.Sc. and Ph.D. levels, and then on to research careers in universities, research institutes, hospitals, and industrial or governmental laboratories.

 The Department of Biology has well-equipped teaching laboratories located in the Stewart Biology Building, and research labs located in the Stewart Biology Building and the Bellini Life Sciences Building.
 Much of the Department's research space has been renovated or newly constructed in the last several years thanks to extensive support from the Canadian Foundation for Innovation, the Ministère de la développement économique, innovation, et exploration du Québec, and the generosity of private benefactors.
 Our undergraduates are encouraged to take advantage of these facilities by pursuing independent research projects, either as 3-, 6-, and 9-credit stand-alone courses or as part of the Honours program.
 Department members carry out research in areas of molecular biology, cell biology, ecology, animal behaviour, developmental biology, bioinformatics, neurobiology, marine biology, plant biology, and evolution.
 The Department also includes many associate faculty members, many of whom are located in McGill-affiliated teaching hospitals or in departments of the Faculty of Medicine, and others who are affiliated with the Redpath Museum, the McGill School of Environment, and remote sites such as the Smithsonian Tropical Research Institute (STRI) in Panama and the Bellairs Research Institute in Barbados.
 Field courses are given at STRI and Bellairs, at the nearby Gault Nature Reserve, and also at the Huntsman Marine Science Centre in New Brunswick.
 The Department is also a very active contributor to the Africa Field Study Semester.

-The Biology Department Undergraduate Programs 2012–2013 booklet (“Blue Book”) describes in detail the content of each course and the level at which it is given, the aims and methods used, lectures, references, grading procedures, and other important information.
+The Biology Department Undergraduate Programs 2014–2015 booklet (“Blue Book”) describes in detail the content of each course and the level at which it is given; the aims and methods used; lectures; references; grading procedures; and other important information.
 The “Blue Book” also contains more information on registration, counselling, committee structure, and the research interests and facilities that are provided in the Department.
 It is available at http://biology.mcgill.ca/undergrad/bluebook.html.

-Inquiries about undergraduate programs should be directed to the Student Affairs Office, Room W3/25B, Stewart Biology Building, telephone 514-398-7045.
+Inquiries about undergraduate programs should be directed to the Student Affairs Office, Room W3/25, Stewart Biology Building, 514-398-4109.

-Requirements for the Major and Honours programs in Biology are two courses in elementary Biology, two courses in general chemistry, two courses in mathematics (as per the Freshman requirements), and two courses in physics (mechanics and electromagnetism).
-Students entering into the B.A. & Sc., the Liberal program and the Biology Science Minor have the same biology, chemistry, and mathematics requirements.
+Requirements for the Major and Honours programs in Biology are two courses in elementary Biology, two courses in general Chemistry, two courses in Mathematics (as per the Freshman requirements), and two courses in Physics (mechanics and electromagnetism).
+Students entering the B.A. & Sc., the Liberal program, and the Biology Science Minor have the same biology, chemistry, and mathematics requirements.
 The physics requirements will vary according to their future direction.
-Note that satisfying the minimum Freshman mathematics requirements may not necessarily qualify for medical or dental school admissions requirements.
+Note that satisfying the minimum Freshman mathematics requirements may not necessarily qualify students for medical or dental school admissions requirements.

-Students planning to take one of the joint majors or the Quantitative Biology Major option should consult the Undergraduate Adviser in Room W3/25, Stewart Biology Building, telephone 514-398-4109 to ensure they are taking the appropriate prerequirements.
+Students planning to take one of the joint majors or the Quantitative Biology Major option should consult the Undergraduate Adviser in Room W3/25, Stewart Biology Building, 514-398-4109, to ensure they are taking the appropriate prerequisites.

 Students interested in advanced studies in any biological discipline are strongly advised to develop their skills in computing as appropriate.
 As an aid to students wishing to specialize, key and suggested courses are listed by discipline.

 Understanding the diverse ways in which animals feed, mate, care for their offspring, avoid predators, select their habitats, communicate, and process information constitute the subject matter of behaviour.
-Several approaches are used to study these questions.
-Some focus on ecological consequences and determinants, some on physiological, genetic, and developmental mechanisms, others on evolutionary origins.
+Several approaches are used to study these questions: some focus on ecological consequences and determinants; some on physiological, genetic, and developmental mechanisms; and others on evolutionary origins.